Gabala: ancient capital, mountain resort

 Nature all around

 Beyond the resort infrastructure, Gabala's appeal is its setting: forested slopes, clear rivers, and dramatic mountain backdrops in every direction.
-It suits both active visitors and those who simply want mountain air and good views, and it pairs beautifully with the alpine lake of Goygol.
+It suits both active visitors and those who simply want mountain air and good views, and it pairs beautifully with the alpine lake of Goygol a little further west.
+Together they make a strong case for the north as Azerbaijan's green, mountainous counterweight to the desert-and-sea landscapes closer to Baku.

 How to visit